rubensousa106/CalculadoraGit/ProjectoCalculadora/README.md

 ## Installation

-To run the calculator, you will need to have the Java Development Kit (JDK) installed on your machine.
+To runa the calculator, you will need to have the Java Development Kit (JDK) installed on your machine.
 Follow these steps to set up the environment:

 1. **Clone the repository:**